Hayabusa Gen III

 • Cruise Control

-Reduces fatigue on long rides by allowing the user to maintain a set speed without operating the throttle.
-The speed can be easily adjusted upward or downward using the mode/set switch on the left handlebar and set from 31km/h to 200km/h while riding at 2,000 to 7,000 rpm in second gear or higher.
+Maintains the selected road speed without having to hold the throttle open.
+You can easily adjust the speed upward or downward using the mode/set switch on the left handlebar.
+Set the cruising speed from approximately 31km/h to 200km/h while riding at 2,000 to 7,000 rpm in second gear or higher.
 The handy resume function re-engages the system and accelerates to the most recent speed setting after braking.

 • Active Speed Limiter